-In the anaerobic (zero oxygen) conditions of landfills, organic waste (including garden cuttings) decomposes to produces methane, a greenhouse gas with about 21 times the global warming capacity of carbon dioxide.
+In the anaerobic (zero oxygen) conditions of landfills, organic waste (including garden organics) decomposes to produces methane, a greenhouse gas with about 21 times the global warming capacity of carbon dioxide.
 It also uses up the very limited space available for landfill.

 By composting organic waste, valuable nutrients and energy can be recovered for re-use in the form of compost, mulch, fertilisers and other soil conditioners.
 These are used to improve the structure, fertility and health of soils in agricultural, horticultural, landscaping and gardening.
 Organic waste can be composed aerobically to avoid or vastly reduce the amount of methane generated and reduces the amount of water required for gardening and agriculture.
 Alternatively, anaerobic composting of organic waste produces methane for biogas capture and use in electricity generation.